 After two years in North Platte, Meghan moved across the state to Lincoln where she anchored the morning news and covered the Nebraska legislature.

-In January 2017, Meghan accepted a reporter position in Fort Myers.
-For three years, she’s covered several stories that gained national attention; Hurricane Irma and the hunt for accused serial killer, Lois Riess.
-Meghan worked closely with the Lee County Sheriff’s office covering all types of crime in southwest Florida.
+In January 2017, Meghan accepted a reporter position at WBBH-TV, Fort Myers Florida.
+For three years, she covered several stories that gained national attention; Hurricane Irma and the hunt for accused serial killer, Lois Riess.
+At WBBH, she won an Edward Murrow Award for breaking news coverage of a local plane crash in Ft.
+Myers.

-Bachelor of Art, Broadcast Journalism, Florida Southern College
+Bachelor of Art, Broadcast Journalism